basil08/SlotBookingApplication/README.md

 # BUGS

+1. Make dashboard
+2. Update features
+3. Email service
+4. Limit number of slots a user can book per day
+5. Email verification

 # Places to include emails
 1. When a slot is updated, notify everyone who booked that slot

-2. Successfully booked a slot
+~2.
+Successfully booked a slot~

 3. Booking cancelled by an admin

 # TODO
 1. Change sidebar
-2. Limit choices of facilities to selected sport in CreateNewSlotForm
-3. decide duration: FloatField ok or not since timeStart - timeEnd should match duration in CreateNewSlotForm
+2. Limit choices of facilities to selected sport in CreateNewSlotForm ~3. decide duration: FloatField ok or not since timeStart - timeEnd should match duration in CreateNewSlotForm~
 4. Add a note explaining reason for cancellation in email when staff cancels a booking

 # MODELS